intel-retail/rtsf-at-checkout-reference-design/docs_src/troubleshooting.md

 - Weigh Scale Device Service – Used for USB Weight Scale Devices

-- RSP Device Service – Used by RSP Controller
-- MQTT Device Service –  Optionally used for all events, except RSP
+- MQTT Device Service –  Optionally used for all events
-- REST Device Service - Optionally used for all events, except RSP
+- REST Device Service - Optionally used for all events

 We can type “device” in the search bar and see all the device service containers that are in our stack.
 We can also see their current state which indicates if they are running or not.
 If a service is not running, or is in a “stopped” state, then this is likely the cause of data not flowing through.